mpdf/mpdf.github.io/reference/mpdf-functions/setdisplaymode.md

 tworight: Display the pages in two columns, with the first page displayed on the right side (mPDF &gt;= 5.2)

-default: User's default setting in Adobe Reader</p>
+default: User's default setting in Adobe Reader

 # Examples